-The Digital AIIMS Project has ensured that AIIMS clinicians can attend to nearly double the number of patients with same consultation spaces following process streamlining.
-The patient journey is now hassle-free and the clinician's time is available to consulting more patients.
+The Digital AIIMS project has ensured that AIIMS clinicians can attend to nearly double the number of patients with same consultation spaces following process streamlining.
+The Patient journey is hassle free and the clinician's time is freed to consult more patients.